isabella232/experience-manager-guides-learn.en/help/tutorials/oxygen-connector/use-aem-connector.md

 You can open and edit your DITA topic in Oxygen XML Author from the AEM web interface.
 You need to install a package in AEM to enable this option.
 For more information about package installation, see [Install the package for enabling document editing feature from AEM web interface](#id182CE0Q0TY4).

-**Note:**
+>[!NOTE]
+>

-The **Edit in Oxygen** option is accessible from various places in AEM: when a topic is selected, when a topic is previewed, or from Topics and Reports tab of DITA map console.
+>The **Edit in Oxygen** option is accessible from various places in AEM: when a topic is selected, when a topic is previewed, or from Topics and Reports tab of DITA map console.
 If you select multiple topics, then the option is not visible in the toolbar.

 **Open a DITA topic**